Author has written 13 stories for Legend of Zelda, Tarzan, Fire Emblem, and Yu-Gi-Oh.

 I remember being confused about Pontifex Mansel.
 I thought that 'Pontifex' might have been his name, but wasn't sure.
 So, I wrote it in a way that it would read properly either way.

-Like 'Ephraim', this is not perfect, but it is overall a great and humourous work.
+Like 'Ephraim', this is not perfect, but it is overall a good and humourous work.

 This was one of those stories where you write something for a period of time and pass it to the next person.
 I wrote it with my brothers and a friend and put it on here to see what would happen.